Grist Mill Road: Plot

 In 1982, three teenagers are involved in a crime in a forest 90 miles north of New York City.
-Hannah (the rich daughter of a cement dynasty) is tied to a tree, Matthew shoots her with a Red Ryder BB Gun and she loses an eye.
+Hannah (the rich daughter of a cement dynast) is tied to a tree, Matthew shoots her with a Red Ryder BB Gun and she loses an eye.
 Patrick (Patch) is secretly watching, counting the shots over 40 times, and he thinks that Matthew had killed her.
 Later Patrick returns and finds that Hannah is still alive, unties her, and brings her back to the town where she is taken to hospital.
 Then Matthew is convicted and sent to prison.
 But Hannah believes Patrick is totally innocent.

-In 2008 New York City Patrick is married to Hannah in a luxury apartment looking over Times Square in New York City.
-Patrick believes he should have prevented Matthews attack on Hannah, for which he feels guilty.
+In 2008 New York City Patrick is married to Hannah in a luxury apartment overlooking Times Square in New York City.
+Patrick believes he should have prevented Matthew's attack on Hannah, for which he feels guilty.
 He has lost his job at a bank in the depression and now writes a cooking blog.
-Patrick feels paranoid and depressed then he notices an proposal sent to his blog by an unknown admirer, intrigued by the offer he then meets Matthew, leading to the situation spiralling out of control, pulling Hannah in...
+Patrick feels paranoid and depressed; then he notices a proposal sent to his blog by an unknown admirer.
+Intrigued by the offer, he then meets Matthew, leading to the situation spiralling out of control, pulling Hannah in...